trevtech84/trvr-ea/README.md

 # Trevor Dennis - Engineering Assessment

-Terraform version 0.15.0

-Once the repo has been downloaded a provider.tf file will need to be added to the project folder with the following information.
+Provider information will be needed to apply.
+Create a file in the project folder with the following provider infromation to set the region and AWS access.

-A provider.tf file with the following information will be needed in the project folder.
 ```
 provider "aws" {
   region     = ""